Ruy Lopez: Nd4

 History and Notable Players

 It arises from the Ruy Lopez.
-Among the most prolific practitioners on the White side are Efim Geller (6 games), Garry Kasparov (5 games), Szymon Winawer (5 games).
-On the Black side, notable exponents include Jiri Jirka (96 games), Marat Burakovsky (26 games), Henry Edward Bird (24 games).
+On the White side, Efim Geller (6 games), Garry Kasparov (5 games), Szymon Winawer (5 games) top the database.
+Notable Black exponents: Jiri Jirka (96 games), Marat Burakovsky (26 games), Henry Edward Bird (24 games).

 Practice on Chessiverse